Money and Banking Internationally

 Before you leave the U.S., you should try to get accurate and timely information from your current bank and from credit card agencies.
 You can also discuss this with returned study abroad students who have been to your anticipated destinations.

-Although we recommend withdrawing local currency via a debit card (see above), currency can be exchanged at most international airports prior to your departure, at the international airport of your destination, and at most major banks and railroad stations abroad.
-In general, exchange rates are unfavorable at airports and train stations.
+Although we recommend withdrawing local currency via a debit card (see above), currency can be exchanged at most international airports prior to your departure, at the international airport of your destination, and at most major banks.
+In general, exchange rates are unfavorable at airports.
 It might be wise to exchange a small amount of money prior to your departure, either at your home bank or in the airport, in order to have some cash on hand upon your arrival abroad.

 Banks abroad afford you the fairest exchange rate available, but you can expect to pay a commission (which varies from country to country) every time you exchange currency.